 About Fred Stuart

-Born in 1947 in Klamath Falls, Oregon, Fred Stuart is widely recognized as one of the true masters of vintage-style electric guitar building.
-He began his journey in guitar repair in the early 1970s after meeting Paul Barth, president of National Guitars.
-Stuart later joined Fender Musical Instruments, where he gained hands-on experience across multiple departments.
-In 1987, he became a founding member of the Fender Custom Shop, working alongside pioneers like J.W.
-Black, Gene Baker, and John English.
-Rising to the rank of Senior Master Builder, Stuart earned the nickname “Mr. Telecaster” for his unmatched expertise in recreating and evolving Fender’s most iconic model.
-His tenure at Fender was marked by historically significant contributions, including the 40th Anniversary Telecaster, the Snake Head Telecaster replica, the Danny Gatton and Clarence White signature models, and other standout projects like the Pine Esquire, Time Machine Series Will Ray, and the Production B-Bender.
-Stuart eventually departed Fender, citing differences in creative direction, and set out on his own path with fellow builders Gene Baker and Alan Hamel.
+Born in 1947, Fred Stuart is widely recognized as one of the true masters of vintage-style electric guitar building.
+His journey began in guitar repair in the early 1970s, eventually leading him to Fender Musical Instruments.
+In 1987, Stuart became a founding member of the Fender Custom Shop, working alongside pioneers like John Page and Michael Stevens.
+Rising to the rank of Senior Master Builder, he earned the nickname “Mr. Telecaster” for his unmatched expertise in recreating and evolving Fender’s most iconic model.

 On the Gram